 The primary function of the club is that of an informal social group providing a means for interaction between different majors within the forestry profession, and promoting student interaction and activities with regard to forestry.
 The club organizes and sponsors numerous intercollegiate events, such as a logging sports team, forestor's ball, woodcuts, forestry club olympics, charity events, ski trips, and outdoor recreational activities.
 The club also works closely with the College administration to assist with various College events.

 A current and future aim of the club is to create a closer relationship to the local community by sponsoring charitable fundraisers and donations.
 The Forestry Club is rich in tradition and has provided many valuable experiences for its members outside the academic arena.

-OSU-IFSA was founded in October 2005, and is currently the only active chapter in the U.S. IFSA represents forestry students from all over the world, facilitates communication among members, and offers opportunities for student exchanges, seminars, excursions and forestry competitions.
+OSU-IFSA was founded in October 2005, and is currently one of five active chapters in the U.S. IFSA represents forestry students from all over the world, facilitates communication among members, and offers opportunities for student exchanges, seminars, excursions and forestry competitions.
 IFSA now includes 52 forestry student associations in 33 countries.
 It is headquartered in Freiburg, Germany.

 OSU-IFSA goals: enrich the formal education of OSU students by giving them a more global perspective on forestry issues; contribute to professional preparation for forestry students; promote networking among students and professionals from several disciplines; encourage improvements in forestry and natural resources education internationally; and provide opportunities to socialize with students from many countries.
 Regardless of the emphasis on forestry, the chapter is open to all OSU students and all topics related to conservation and natural resources find a forum at our club.